ahrjarrett/i18next-selector/packages/codemod/README.md

 function doStuff(key: string) {
   return t('abc.' + key + '.ghi')
   //       ^^^^^^^^^^^^^^^^^^^^^
-  // the AST for this syntax is quite
+  // the AST for this syntax is quite complicated to
-  // complicated to handle reliably, so this
-  // code will not be transformed
+  // handle reliably, so this code will not be transformed }
-}

 function doAbstractStuff(t: TFunction) {
   //                     ^^^^^^^^^^^^
-  // passing around a reference to `t` makes it hard
+  // passing around a reference to `t` makes it hard for
-  // for the codemod to be sure where `t` came from,
+  // the codemod to be sure where `t` came from, so this
-  // so this code will not be transfomed return t('key')
+  // code will not be transfomed return t('key')
 }
 ```